 International Urban Freight Conference (I-NUF): I-NUF 2017 will occur from October 17-20 in Long Beach.
-Pre-event coordination and planning will occur during the next reporting period.
+We have released a call for abstracts.
+The link is available here.

-The 2017 State of the Trade and Transportation Industry Town Hall will occur in the spring of 2017.
-The event will be part of a series of activities tied to the 20th anniversary of CITT, currently in development.
+The 2017 State of the Trade and Transportation Industry Town Hall occurred on March 30, 2017.
+The event was part of a series of activities tied to the 20th anniversary of CITT.
+The event drew approximately 160 attendees.
+Information on the event, including an archived version of the event itself, can be found at the CITT website.